sw360/capycli/Readme.md

-  -m MODE, --mode MODE                              specific mode for some commands -if INPUTFORMAT                                   Specify input file format -of OUTPUTFORMAT                                  Specify output file format -X DEBUG                                          Enable debug output --forceerror FORCE_ERROR                          force an error exit code in case of visual errors
+  -m MODE, --mode MODE                              specific mode for some commands -if INPUTFORMAT                                   Specify input file format -of OUTPUTFORMAT                                  Specify output file format -rg REMOTE_GRANULARITY_LIST                       read the granularity list file from the
+                                                    download URL specified
+  -lg LOCAL_GRANULARITY_LIST                        read the granularity list file from local -rcl REMOTE_CHECK_LIST                            read the component check list file from
+                                                    the download URL specified -lcl LOCAL_CHECKLIST_LIST                         read the component check list file from local -X DEBUG                                          Enable debug output --forceerror FORCE_ERROR                          force an error exit code in case of visual errors -pms PROJECT_MAINLINE_STATE                       project mainline state for releases in a newly created project --copy_from COPY_FROM                             copy the project with the given id and update it
 ```

 **Note about `--forceexit` and `--forceerror`**: